THE NEW TRUTHS ABOUT TRAUMATIC BRAIN INJURY (TBI)

 I HAD A PREVIOUS CONCUSSION SO THAT RUINS MY CASE: FALSE

-Therefore, if a lawyer in your case or a treating physician or defense doctor is judging your situation with antiquated medical knowledge and dismissing the severity of your injury, you need to contact us.
+In conclusion, if a lawyer, or treating physician, or defense doctor in your case is judging your situation with antiquated medical knowledge and dismissing the severity of your injury, you need to contact us.